ash47/Frota/README.md

 Frota
 =====

-An addon for Dota 2, I intend for it to contain several sub game modes such as Legends of Dota and Random OMG
+An addon for Dota 2, It is a framework for sub game modes.
+Players connect to a server, then vote on what they would like to play, the most popular choice is loaded, people play it, then voting happens again.

 ###Current Status###
  - One option voting works, it still needs more work to look nice though
  - A basic gamemode system is in place
   - It has seperate categories for picking / gameplay based gamemodes
-  - Not much feature wise just yet
   - If a gamemode supports scores, they will be shown
  - "Version control" is now in place -- clients will be notified if they have an outdated version of Frota